nicolewhite/neo4j-fleets/README.md

 The already-created database is located in `fleets.graphdb.zip`.

 ## Create the database from scratch.
-Alternatively, to create the database from scratch locally, do the following in the given order:
+Alternatively, to create the database from scratch, do the following in the given order:

 * Execute `scrape_airlines.py`.
 This will create a 180KB file `airlines_raw.csv` in the current directory.
 * Execute `scrape_aircraft.py`.
 This will create a 2,181KB file `aircraft_raw.csv` in the current directory.